The Mentoring Workshop

 Cost:

 There is no charge for participation in the workshop, but we expect mentees’ home institutions to cover the cost of their transportation, room, and board.
 We recognize and deeply regret if the cost of attending the workshop is prohibitive.
-While The Mentoring Workshop operates on a limited budget, we invite those without institutional support to contact us directly, so that we can offer support and advice as best we are able.
+While the Mentoring Workshop operates on a limited budget, we invite those without institutional support to contact us directly, so that we can offer support and advice as best we are able.

 Accessibility: